rallik/weatherapp-react/README.md

-# weatherapp-react
+# PhotoWeathter (Client)

-Server for PhotoWeather.
-Uses Node 12 and Axios to fetch weather data while keeping keys private.
+This repo contians the ReactJS frontend for my app PhotoWeather, the one-stop weather app for photographers.
+The app features a map (street and satellite views) with radar, live weather data from the OpenWeather API, and a visualization for sun events throughout the day.